Mike Myers: Film

-Myers made his film debut when he and Dana Carvey adapted their "Wayne's World" Saturday Night Live (SNL) sketches into the feature Wayne's World (1992).
+Myers made his film debut when he and Dana Carvey adapted their "Wayne's World" SNL sketches into the feature Wayne's World (1992).
 It was among the most successful films of the year and was followed in 1993 by Wayne's World 2; Myers starred in So I Married an Axe Murderer the same year.

 He took a two-year hiatus from performing after the end of his time as an SNL regular.
 Myers returned to acting with the film Austin Powers: International Man of Mystery (1997), followed by the sequels Austin Powers: The Spy Who Shagged Me (1999) and Austin Powers in Goldmember (2002).
 Myers played the title role (Austin Powers) and the villain (Dr. Evil) in all three films as well as a henchman (Fat Bastard) and another villain (Goldmember) in the sequels.

 One of Myers's rare non-comedic roles came in the film 54 (1998), in which he portrayed Steve Rubell, proprietor of New York City's famous 1970s disco nightclub Studio 54.
 The film was not critically or commercially successful, though Myers received some positive notice.

-In June 2000, Myers was sued by Universal Pictures for USD3.8 million for backing out of a contract to make a feature film based on his SNL character Dieter.
-Myers said he refused to honour the USD20 million contract because he felt his script was not ready.
+In June 2000, Myers was sued by Universal Pictures for $3.8 million for backing out of a contract to make a feature film based on his SNL character Dieter.
+Myers said he refused to honor the $20 million contract because he felt the script was not ready.
 Myers countersued and a settlement was reached after several months where Myers agreed to make another film with Universal.
 That film, The Cat in the Hat, was released in November 2003 and starred Myers as the title character.
 It received negative reviews and was unsuccessful at the box office.

-In 2001, Myers provided the voice of Shrek in the animated film of the same name, having taken over the role after the originally planned voice actor Chris Farley died in December 1997 before recording all of his dialogue.
+In 2001, Myers provided the voice of Shrek in the animated film of the same name, having taken over the role after Chris Farley died in December 1997 before recording all of his dialogue.
 He reprised this role in Shrek 4-D (a theme park ride) in 2003, Shrek 2 (2004), Shrek the Third (2007), the Christmas and Halloween television specials Shrek the Halls (2007) and Scared Shrekless (2010), and Shrek Forever After (2010).

-Myers received the MTV Generation Award in June 2007, making him the second Canadian to win the award (following Jim Carrey in 2006).
+Myers received the MTV Generation Award in June 2007, making him the second Canadian to win the award, following Jim Carrey in 2006.

 In 2008, Myers co-wrote, co-produced and starred in the poorly received The Love Guru, and in 2009 had a minor role as British general Ed Fenech in Quentin Tarantino's Inglourious Basterds.

-In 2018, after an eight-year hiatus from feature films, Myers appeared in supporting roles in Terminal (2018) and Bohemian Rhapsody (2018).
+In 2018, after an eight-year hiatus from feature films, Myers appeared in supporting roles in Terminal and Bohemian Rhapsody (both 2018).

 As of May 2022, Myers would neither confirm nor deny plans for Austin Powers 4.
 In July 2024, Myers was announced to reprise the voice of the title character in Shrek 5, scheduled for release on June 30, 2027.